How to keep your garden healthy while on holiday: 10 expert tips

 "If you can, give everything thorough water, soaking right to the roots of the plants rather than just sprinkling over the soil, and apply a generous mulch of compost around your borders to retain the moisture," advises Claire.

-Plants include anything potted, planted, in your greenhouse, or in hanging baskets.
+Plants include anything potted, planted, in your greenhouse, or hanging baskets.
 Plants include anything potted, planted, in your greenhouse, or hanging baskets.
 Knowing how to water your garden plants properly will be the difference between them thriving and them not so much.

 4. Give your lawn a light soak

 During extended dry weather periods, it's important to keep your garden nourished and know how long you should water your lawn in the summer.
-In many cases, your lawn can withstand the temperatures for a week or two and while it may go a little brown while you're away, it will quickly bounce back.
+In many cases, your lawn can withstand the temperatures for a week or two, and while it may go a little brown while you're away, it will quickly bounce back.

 If the weather is forecast to be hot and dry, it's recommended that you give your lawn a light soak before you go away.
-If you're traveling for less than two weeks, this should be ample.
+If you're travelling for less than two weeks, this should be ample.
 If you're away for longer, you might want to consider a timed sprinkler.

-Gardening expert and sales director of Rolawn, Jonathan Hill, favours 'sporadic watering' which is good news if you don't have someone to tend to your lawn daily.
-"An occasional soak is more effective than light daily watering which will not reach far below the surface and will only encourage shallow root growth," he advises.
+Gardening expert and sales director of Rolawn, Jonathan Hill, favours 'sporadic watering', which is good news if you don't have someone to tend to your lawn daily.
+"An occasional soak is more effective than light daily watering, which will not reach far below the surface and will only encourage shallow root growth," he advises.

 "The only exception being a newly laid lawn, which can be watered for 28 days after laying to enable it to establish."